How will Hartland College Distance Learning operate?

 The widespread uses of computers and the Internet have made distance learning easier and faster.
 Through Populi, students log on with a username and password, and then are given access to video lectures, class syllabi, handouts, lesson notes, exercises, and more.

-What is special about Hartland’s distance learning program?
+What is special about Distance Learning?

-One important feature of our Distance Learning program is the emphasis we place on critical thinking, student research, and creativity, while relying less on recall and memorization.
+One important feature of Distance Learning is the emphasis we place on critical thinking, student research, and creativity, while relying less on recall and memorization.
 Our goal is to provide the student with tools and resources that will assist him or her to go beyond the content and information provided by the teacher.
 Learning to study is an important aspect of our program.
 Another very important aspect of Hartland’s academic program has been an uncompromising loyalty to the Bible and the Spirit of Prophecy.
-The Distance Learning program continues and builds upon this in each course offered.
+Distance Learning continues and builds upon this in each course offered.